artur-gajewski/iot-sense/README.md

 ## Docker

-Database for developement purposes is ran by a Docker container.
-More information found under docker folder of this project.
+Database for development purposes is ran by a Docker container.
+More information can be found under docker folder of this project.

+## REST API

+Sensors will send data to RESTful API that stores their activity data.
+API is built on Node Express.
+More information can be found on the server folder.